Skip to main content Skip to main content

 What to Expect When You Hire Magrym

-When the EOR designates Magrym as the Special Inspection agency, you get the four credentials the AHJ wants to see on the Statement of Special Inspections, an independent agency under IBC §1704.2.1, and a Final SI Report sealed by a licensed Texas PE.
+When the EOR designates Magrym as the Special Inspection agency, you get the full stack of construction inspection services the AHJ wants to see: an independent agency under IBC §1704.2.1, certified building inspectors across every required category, and a Final SI Report sealed by a licensed Texas PE.
+Our construction engineering and inspection services give project owners, lenders, and building officials a single firm to call from inspection through closeout.

-• AWS Certified Welding Inspector (CWI) on staff
+• AWS Certified Welding Inspector (CWI) through our inspection partner

 • ICC Special Inspector certifications across categories